 To wrap up

-The Minsu NV-01 looked promising but I wouldn’t recommend it when there are cheaper options available that perform better.
-Its navigation was decent but the pick up wasn’t as good.
-I’m not sure if it’s the poor design or the lack of suction but it did not pick up surface dirt well.
+The Minsu NV-01 looked promising, but I wouldn’t recommend it when cheaper options are available that perform better.
+Its navigation was decent, but the pick up wasn’t as good.
+I’m not sure if it’s the poor design or the lack of suction, but it did not pick up surface dirt well.

 With the likes of the RoboRock E25 and